 - Playing fast and loose with codes and regulations

 Addressing these issues can substantially reduce engineering failures.

 But sometimes, people get a little too cocky.
 Picture baking the same cake a thousand times.
 By the 1001st attempt, you’d probably skip measuring every ingredient, right?
 Well, some engineers fall into that trap too.
 They might think they’ve got a natural knack for their work, but others might see it as just plain lazy.
 Either way, it’s a risky move that goes against engineering ethics.

 Remember, unlike baking the same cake, no two engineering projects are exactly alike.

 #4 Preventing engineering failures through ethics

-- Safety, health, and welfare of the public is your main priority
+- Prioritize safety, health, and welfare of the public in all your work

 What are your thoughts on failures in engineering?
 What do you think we can learn from engineering failures?

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).